iemmessien/ros2cv/README.md

 >> mkdir -p ~/dev_ws/src
 ```

 Navigate to the workspace src subdirectory, and clone.
-(Hint: Ensure you’re in the dev_ws/src subdirectory before you clone.)
+(Hint: Ensure you are in the dev_ws/src subdirectory before you clone.)

 ```
 >> cd ~/dev_ws/src